Car Insurance Rates by State: Cheapest & Most Expensive States in 2026

 Adjust Coverage on Older Vehicles

-If your vehicle is worth less than 10 times your annual comprehensive and collision premium, consider dropping these coverages.
-However, only do this if you can afford to replace the vehicle out-of-pocket.
+If your vehicle is worth less than 10 times your annual comprehensive and collision premium, consider dropping these coverages — but only if you can afford to replace the vehicle out-of-pocket.
 For example, if you pay $400 annually for comprehensive and collision on a car worth $3,500, you're approaching the threshold where liability-only coverage makes more financial sense.

 Review Coverage During Life Changes

 Major life events often qualify you for better rates.
 Getting married, buying a home, changing jobs, or reducing annual mileage can trigger premium reductions.
-Review your policy annually and whenever circumstances change to ensure you're getting the best available rate for your current situation.
+Review your policy annually and whenever circumstances change.
+Also consider low-cost auto insurance programs if you're concerned about the cost burden relative to your income.

 Don't Drop Coverage Too Low

 While minimum coverage saves money upfront, it leaves you financially vulnerable.
-If you cause a serious accident with only 25/50/25 coverage, you could face personal liability for damages that exceed your policy limits — potentially putting your savings and assets at risk.
+If you cause a serious accident with only minimum coverage, you could face personal liability for damages that exceed your policy limits — potentially putting your savings and assets at risk.
+Many states' minimums haven't kept pace with rising vehicle costs.

 Frequently Asked Questions